Pinafore/848Q/tfidf/README.md

 What you don't have to do
 -------

-You don't have to (and shouldn't!) compute tf-idf yourself.
-We did that in a previous homework, so you can leave that to the professionals.
-We encourage you to use the tf-idf vectorizer from sklearn: play around with different settings of the paramters.
+You don't have to (and shouldn't!) compute tf-idf yourself, so you can leave that to the professionals.
+We encourage you to use the tf-idf vectorizer from
+sklearn: play around with different settings of the paramters.
 You probably shouldn't modify it, but it's probably useful to understand it for future homeworks (you'll need to write/call code like it in the future).

 You also don't have to save the vectorizer and tfidf representations, we'll do that for you.
 Take a look at the base guesser class, it needs to track the